zijianhuang/TypeScriptCodeDOM/README.md

 ## History

-TypeScript CodeDOM had been a by-product of [Strongly Typed Web API Client Generators](https://github.com/zijianhuang/webapiclientgen) since October 2015 until Feburary 2024, as a foundation library of TypeScript code generators of WebApiClientGen and then OpenApiClientGen, as well as internal code generators in some companies in whcih the devlopment teams have chosen the CodeDOM approach over templates.
+TypeScript CodeDOM had been a by-product of [Strongly Typed Web API Client Generators](https://github.com/zijianhuang/webapiclientgen) since October 2015 until February 2024, as a foundation library of TypeScript code generators of WebApiClientGen and then OpenApiClientGen, as well as internal code generators in some companies in which the development teams have chosen the CodeDOM approach over templates.

 Legacy repositories:
 * [Fonlow.TypeScriptCodeDom](https://github.com/zijianhuang/webapiclientgen/tree/LastCore31/Fonlow.TypeScriptCodeDomShared) for .NET Framework and [its Nuget package](https://www.nuget.org/packages/Fonlow.TypeScriptCodeDOM).